National Divorce Authority

 That fragmentation creates a concrete reference problem.
 A residency requirement in one state may be 6 months; in another, 90 days.
 Community property rules govern marital property division in 9 states, while equitable distribution standards apply in the remaining 41.
 Child support calculation methods vary across income-shares, percentage-of-income, and Melson Formula approaches, each producing different obligation figures from identical income inputs.

-This directory addresses that fragmentation by:
+This provider network addresses that fragmentation by:

 What Is Included